 The Company has a dedicated team to cater to the growing talent requirements.
 We have arobust graduate engineer recruitment process which has helped us attract some brightyoungsters from the professional campuses in the country.
 They were put through awell-designed training programme, consisting of both classroom sessions and on the jobtraining in our manufacturing units before being placed in supervisory roles.
 Lateralhires are taken through an orientation programme to equip them to settle down in theirroles quickly.
 First line managers had undergone a leadership development programmecovering technical, managerial and leadership skills.
 An advance supervisory developmentprogramme has been initiated to build capability among the first line supervisors andengineers in order to equip them to take up future responsibilities.

 An intensive training programme on team building and collaboration using outward boundtraining methodology, to enhance the team cohesiveness and collaboration mind set amongworkmen was implemented during the year.
 Leadership training for union leaders and opinionmakers continued through the year, thereby keeping with our commitment of shaping thefuture of our plants.
 Keeping an eye on our ever growing needs, our section heads weretaken through an executive development programme.

 We have been able to keep our employees motivated and dedicated through our policies,HR initiatives and various welfare measures.
 The total employee strength as on 30thSeptember, 2014 was 15,457.

 The industrial relations scenario remained cordial throughout the year in all ourmanufacturing units.
 Several HR and industrial relations initiatives implemented by theCompany have significantly helped in improving the work culture, enhancing productivityand enriching the quality of life of the workforce.
 Our initiatives with our workforceacross the plants have helped us build a strong common thread with them.

 Corporate Social Responsibility

-Health and Rural Infrastructure:
+Health & Rural Infrastructure:

 K M Mammen , Chairman & Managing Director